 The plaintiff filed suit against her primary care physician and the physician’s employer for severe and permanent injuries resulting from an infection that went undiagnosed.
 The plaintiff visited her doctor in February 2016 because she wasn’t feeling well.
 She returned in March and continued to feel sick over the next several months, returning multiple times to her doctor who told her it was a virus and would resolve on its own.
 In June 2016, the plaintiff went to the emergency room where a blood culture revealed that she had been suffering from a streptococcus bovis (strep bovis) infection and an advanced case of endocarditis caused by the strep bovis infection.
-Strep bovis infection, when left unchecked, is known to attack the valves of the heart, and in plaintiff’s case the infection was so advanced that her aortic valve and mitral valve were destroyed beyond repair.
+Strep bovis infection, when left unchecked, is known to attack the valves of the heart, and in the plaintiff’s case, the infection was so advanced that her aortic valve and mitral valve were destroyed beyond repair.

-From February through June 2016, the defendant doctor never ordered or performed a blood culture to determine whether the plaintiff suffered from a bacterial infection such as strep bovis.
+From February through June 2016, the defendant’s doctor never ordered or performed a blood culture to determine whether the plaintiff suffered from a bacterial infection such as strep bovis.
 The doctor never referred the plaintiff to an infectious disease specialist, nor did the doctor prescribe penicillin or any similar antibiotic known to be effective against strep bovis.

-The plaintiff was forced to undergo open heart surgery in July 2016 to replace both valves.
+The plaintiff was forced to undergo open-heart surgery in July 2016 to replace both valves.
 The recovery was painful and prolonged and she remained weak and debilitated for months after surgery.
 She will continue to suffer from chest pain, fatigue, and other consequences of her injuries, including limited ability to function physically.
-She has also been diagnosed with anxiety, depression, panic disorder and PTSD as a result of this ordeal.
+She has also been diagnosed with anxiety, depression, panic disorder, and PTSD as a result of this ordeal.